Urbana, Illinois: Candlestick Lane

 Candlestick Lane is the name of a neighborhood in eastern Urbana.
 This neighborhood consists of Grant Place and adjacent properties on Fairlawn and Eastern Drives.
-It is called Candlestick Lane because every year the residents decorate their yards for Christmas with a lot of lights and figures.
-The tradition began in 1961 (maybe 1960) as a house-decorating contest sponsored by the Illinois Power Company.
+It is called Candlestick Lane because every year, the residents decorate their yards for Christmas with lights and figures.
+The tradition began around 1961 as a house-decorating contest sponsored by the Illinois Power Company.
 The neighborhood used its prize money to purchase electric candlesticks for each home.
-The City of Urbana installs special red and green street signs, reading "Candlestick Lane" and "Grant Place" during the Holiday season.
-The lights are turned on from around 5:00 to 10:00 p.m. from the third Saturday in December through New Years Day.
+The City of Urbana installs special red and green street signs, reading "Candlestick Lane" and "Grant Place" during the holiday season.
+The lights are turned on from around 5:00 to 10:00 pm from the third Saturday in December through New Year's Day.